 Among the cross-sections of teaching and technology will be “Google Like a Boss” – learning to search better.

 The Drew University Library is now accepting applications for the 2017-2018 Florence Ellen Bell Scholar Award.
 The Award provides up to $2,500 for expenses relating to academic research at the United Methodist Archives and History Center at Drew University in Madison, NJ, USA.
 Two Awards are given each year and scholars of all nationalities are […]

+Struggling with Citations?
+Endnote Basic Training can help.
 1. APA, MLA, Chicago, Turabian, ACS…?
 Does creating bibliographies and keeping track of your research sources leave you feeling overwhelmed?
-The free citation manager, EndnoteBasic, can help.
+The free web-based citation manager, EndnoteBasic (aka EndnoteWeb), can help.
 EndnoteBasic allows you store all your citations in one place online and easily format and insert them into […]

 The David Johnson Collection of Science Fiction and Popular Culture Tuesday, February 2, 2016, 4 p.m.
 Speaker: Mike Richichi and Claire Du Laney Wilson Reading Room, United Methodist Archives and History Center This collection illustrates not only cultural and racial stereotypes but also a commentary on the politics of the 20th century found in stories, […]